 Up until the end of June 2009, The York Stars was known as York Rising Stars and had been running out of York Railway Insitute for the past 14 years.
 Before that, the group was known as York RI Players, for people who worked on the Railway, and was run by the director Tom Stanton.
 After having run the group for many years Tom sadly passed away and Charlotte Gray took up the reins.
 The groups membership was down to only 6 people and so a new lease of life was injected into it.
 The group was made open to anyone, regardless of a railway connection or not, and the name changed to 'York Rising Stars' incorporating 'RI' in the word 'Rising'.

-Since then the group has gone from strength to strength and there are now over 75 members in the group.
+Since then the group has gone from strength to strength and there are now over 60 members in the group.
 Due to the rapid expansion and popularity of the group, the decision was taken to take the group forward and form an independent company, 'The York Stars'.
 However, the group continues to be run entirely by volunteers for charitable purposes who believe in dedicating their time freely for the benefit of the local and surrounding community.
 Charlotte continue to lead the company as Artistic Director and ensures the ethos of being open to everyone is maintained.

 We accept both children and adults and have them all working closely together on stage in all productions.
 There is no distinction made, and all are treated equally and we firmly believe in the positive benefits of an intergenerational group.
 We accept members from the age of 5 upwards and there is no upper age limit.

 The group perform a variety of shows a year within the community, often in non theatre venues.
 The group also has links with St Johns University and other charitable organizations to ensure collaboration where possible.